agenium-scale/boost.simd/doc/tutorial_dot.md

 this operation.
 If the target processor is not equipped such an instruction, high quality vectorized code will nevertheless be generated.
 }

+Here is a full code, should you wish to try it:

+@snippet dotmain.cpp dot-main